MicrosoftDocs/win32/desktop-src/DirectShow/impeg2psiparser-getpmtversionnumber.md

-﻿---
+---
-Description: 'The implementation of this method is provided as sample code with the DirectShow SDK.
-It is not a supported DirectShow API.' ms.assetid: '50113d6b-4e10-4dc9-aaef-f67c6918a2de'
+Description: The implementation of this method is provided as sample code with the DirectShow SDK.
+It is not a supported DirectShow API. ms.assetid: 50113d6b-4e10-4dc9-aaef-f67c6918a2de
-title: 'IMpeg2PsiParser::GetPmtVersionNumber method'
+title: IMpeg2PsiParserGetPmtVersionNumber method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IMpeg2PsiParser::GetPmtVersionNumber method